Who Are The Most Famous Artists in History?

 Elizabeth Thompson(1846-1933)

-We are featuring Elizabeth Thompson at the top of this list because she was a "Door Breaker" for women in the art world and simply, too talented to be ignored.
+We are featuring Elizabeth Thompson at the top of this list because she was a "Door Breaker" for women in the art world and simply too talented to be ignored.

-‘Roll Call’ a painting of the Crimean War was an instant hit among buyers, and was bought by Queen Elizabeth to be hung in the royal palace.
+Roll Call, a painting of the Crimean War, was an instant hit among buyers, and was bought by Queen Elizabeth to be hung in the royal palace.
 Why is the painting so relevant?
-It was created by a woman which was not accepted in the 19th century.
-Roll Call was one of the best paintings at the Royal Academy however, she was never officially accepted into the Royal Academy and her masterpiece later fell out of critical favor; this was all because of the simple fact that she was women.
+It was created by a woman, which was not accepted in the 19th century.
+Roll Call was one of the best paintings at the Royal Academy; however, she was never officially accepted into the Royal Academy and her masterpiece later fell out of critical favor; this was all because of the simple fact that she was a woman.

 In her quiet, dismissive ways, Elizabeth Thompson helped break down barriers for women simply because her talent was too great to be ignored.
 She was featured as one of the women Malcolm Gladwell calls "Door breakers" in his Podcast titled: The Lady Vanishes.